 In an age of rising divorce rates, you might ask: How likely is it for high school sweethearts to marry and live happily ever after?

-If you don’t have time to read the full article, here’s the quick answer: Research suggests that only 2-3% of high school couples end up married.
+If you don’t have time to read the full article, here’s the quick answer: Research suggests that around 2% of high school couples end up married.
 However, those numbers have limitations, so read on for a nuanced look at how many high school relationships lead to marriage down the line.

 Defining High School Sweethearts